10 Day Trips From London You Can Now Do With Contactless

 A fort was first built at Tilbury in Tudor times.
 The one you can visit now dates back to the 17th century.
 Image: Mervyn Rands via creative commons

-In its long history, Tilbury has been used both to deter — and to embrace — foreign visitors.
+In its long history, Tilbury has been used both to deter and to embrace foreign visitors.
 In 1588 Elizabeth I made a rallying cry against the Spanish Armada.
 360 years later the Empire Windrush steamed into Tilbury Docks, loaded with Caribbean immigrants who were destined to transform Britain's healthcare, transport system and music scene for the better.
-The Walkway of Memories is sadly closed until further notice, but the jagged 17th century fort — run by English Heritage — means Tilbury is well worth a day trip.
+The Walkway of Memories is sadly closed until further notice, but the jagged 17th century fort — run by English Heritage — means Tilbury is still an educational day trip (reopens for the summer from March).
 Tilbury Town station is 40-41 minutes from Fenchurch Street.
-Contactless starts 2 February.

 Boats in a harbour at sunset